peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

  <a name='H3DU.BSplineCurve'></a>
 ### H3DU.BSplineCurve(controlPoints, knots, [bits])

-A parametric evaluator for B-spline (basis spline) curves.
+A curve evaluator object for a B-spline (basis spline) curve.

 #### Parameters